gems-uff/noworkflow/README.md

 ```bash
 now list
 ```
-Assuming we run the experiment again and then run \texttt{now list}, the output would be as follows.
+Assuming we run the experiment again and then run `now list`, the output would be as follows.

 ```bash
 $ now list